miltondavalos/stock/README.md

-Stock Helper
+Stock
 ==

 Looking for an alternative to using instance variables across steps in Cucumber?

-# Example Usages
+# Example Usage

-**An alternative to having a whole bunch instance variables with unknown values polluting your steps**
+**As an alternative to having a whole bunch instance variables with unknown values polluting your steps**

 Without stock: